elliotclowes/learnt.me/Various Private Notes/Yearly Notes/Autumn and Winter.md

 - [ ] The Frankenstein Chronicles
 - [ ] The Knick
 - [ ] The Last Kingdom
+- [ ] The Suspicions of Mr. Whicher
 - [ ] The Terror
 - [ ] The Trip
 - [ ] The Witness for the Prosecution